Do You Need to Replace Oil Filter Every Oil Change?

 Engine Oil Filter Change Interval

 And if you use a synthetic oil in your engine, you may be able to go longer between changes.
-To be sure you’re changing your engine oil filter at the right interval for your car and driving habits, check your owner’s manual.
+To be sure you’re changing your engine oil filter at the proper interval for your car and driving habits, check your owner’s manual.
 Many automakers include recommended oil change intervals for both conventional and synthetic oils.

 Can You Change the Oil Filter After Changing the Oil